Free vpn for edge vpn proxy veepn extension: Quick overview and why it matters

 What is a Veepn extension and how does it differ from a regular VPN?

 A Veepn-style extension typically acts as a browser proxy that routes browser traffic through a remote server, offering quick privacy for the browser without necessarily encrypting all device traffic.
 A regular VPN app encrypts all network traffic on the device and often includes features like a kill switch and DNS leak protection.
-Edge vpn app uses to protect privacy, bypass geo-restrictions, and secure online activity across devices

 Can I use a free VPN on Edge without installing anything else?